 Special reading room

-At the Humanities Library there is a special reading room intended for studies of the University Library's most fragile and valuable materials.
-In here you may read manuscripts, rarities and other items from the special collections.
+The Humanities library has a special reading room, intended for study of our most fragile and valuable materials.
+The special reading room is available for reading manuscripts, rarities, and other items from the special collections.

 Contact us about the special collections